saasey/Guilespy/README.md

     dark side, one I didn't intention...
 I added a command for a comparison to ONE image!!
 Boy, what a heart attack!
 YECK!
     Have a good day!

+        UI::single_image_on_dataset(Branches,int) // The limit is the int, how many to compare UI::full_dataset_breakdown(int) // The parameter is how many images to fully compare

 6/30/2020